mosheepdev/Standalone/Hero_Designs/README.md

 - Mori
   - Sex: `Other`
   - Abilities
+    - Q
+      - ``
+        - ?
+    - W
+      - ``
+        - ?
+    - E
+      - ``
+        - ?
     - R
+      - `Memento Mori`
         - Creates ghost on death
           - Invisible
             - Can be revealed
           - Untargettable
           - Invincible
           - Cannot attack
           - No items
           - Respawn ability
             - Goes on cooldown
               - Same as hero's respawn time
               - Not affected by `Cooldown Reduction`
             - Must be cast for the hero to respawn
             - Hero respawns on position of the ghost (replaces it)
           - Does not leave corpse on death
             - Hero is `Hidden` and moving with the ghost
 - Plague Doctor
   - Sex: `Male`
   - Abilities